The Localization Problem in Networks of Uniformly Deployed Nodes

 2008 IEEE Wireless Communications and Networking Conference

 Laddomada, Massimiliano; Daneshgaran, F.; and Mondin, M., "The Localization Problem in Networks of Uniformly Deployed Nodes" (2008).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 116.